Murder of Sylvia Likens: Turmoil

 Shortly after this incident, the father of a neighborhood boy named Michael John Monroe phoned Arsenal Technical High School to anonymously report that a girl with open sores across her entire body was living at the Baniszewski household.
 As Likens had not attended school for several days, a school nurse visited East New York Street to investigate these claims.
-Gertrude claimed to the nurse that Likens had run away from her home the previous week and that she was unaware of her actual whereabouts, adding that Likens was "out of control" and that her open sores were a result of Likens' refusal to maintain decent personal hygiene.
+Gertrude claimed to the nurse that Likens had run away from her home the previous week and that she was unaware of her actual whereabouts, adding that Likens was "out of control" and that her open sores were a result of Likens's refusal to maintain decent personal hygiene.
 Gertrude further claimed that Likens was a bad influence on both her own children and her sister.
-The school made no further investigations concerning Likens' welfare.
+The school made no further investigations concerning Likens's welfare.

 The immediate neighbors of the Baniszewski family were a middle-aged couple named Raymond and Phyllis Vermillion.
 Both initially viewed Gertrude as an ideal caregiver for the Likens sisters and both had visited the Baniszewski residence on two occasions while the girls had been under Gertrude's care.
 On both occasions, however, the Vermillions witnessed Paula physically abusing Likens—who on both occasions had a black eye—and openly boasting about her mistreatment of the child to them.
 Upon their second visit to the Baniszewski household, both observed Likens to appear extremely meek and somewhat "zombified" in nature.
-Nevertheless, the Vermillions never reported Likens' evident mistreatment to the authorities.
+Nevertheless, the Vermillions never reported Likens's evident mistreatment to the authorities.

 On or about October 1, Dianna Shoemaker discovered that her sisters were at the Baniszewski residence.
 She visited the property in an attempt to initiate regular contact.
 Gertrude, however, refused to allow Dianna entry to the property, stating that she had "[received] permission" from their parents not to allow either of the girls to see her.
 She then ordered Dianna to leave the property.
 Approximately two weeks later, Dianna encountered Jenny, by chance, close to the home and inquired as to Sylvia's welfare.
 She was informed, "I can't tell you or I'll get into trouble."